openaps/AndroidAPSdocs/docs/Getting-Started/Screenshots.md

 Section B: shows the calculated bolus.
 If the amount of insulin on boead already exceeds the calculated bolus then it will just display the amount of carbs still required.

 Section C: shows the various elements that have been used to calculate the bolus.
 You can deselect any that you do not want to include but you normally wouldn't want to.
+TT stands for Temporary Target, ISF is Insulin Sensitivity Factor, COB is Carbs on Board, IOB is Insulin on Board.

 ## Insulin Profile